Cubans line up to buy, sell homes under new reform

 "This is now or never.
 It's an opportunity and you have to take risks to get something better," said Margot, a state worker who only gave her first name, as she stood in line at a notary office to do the paperwork to sell her Havana home and buy another.

-Bank workers said their offices were filled with people getting their finances in order and seeking information in a first step towards buying or selling property.
+Bank workers said their offices were filled with people getting their finances in order and seeking information in a first step toward buying or selling property.

 While there was general agreement that the new rules were a positive step, there was less consensus on how much they would change life in Cuba.